FabriFalasca/delta-MAPS/README.md

   Given different fields (noisier or smoother), these parameters may change.
-  In the reference [1] we used the following parameter for mining the HadISST dataset for the period 1971-2015:
+  As an example, in reference [1] we used the following parameter for mining the HadISST dataset for the period 1971-2015:

              - k = 16 (an empirical method on how to determine the "right" k is described in ref [4])
              - alpha = 0.02